List of programs broadcast by CNBC

 This is a list of programs broadcast by CNBC.
-CNBC is an American basic cable, internet and business news television channel owned by NBCUniversal News Group, a division of NBCUniversal, which is owned by Comcast.
+CNBC is an American basic cable, internet and business news television channel owned by Versant and previously owned by NBCUniversal News Group, a division of NBCUniversal, which is owned by Comcast.
 It was originally established on April 17, 1989 by a joint venture of NBC and Cablevision as the Consumer News and Business Channel.